Treating Bone Cancer, Cancer-Related Bone Issues and Extremity Soft-Tissue Cancers

 Only about 300 orthopaedic oncologists practice in the United States - and the only ones in this community are here at Augusta University.
 This exclusive group of doctors is specially trained to care for and treat the fragile bones of patients with bone and other cancers and have expertise in treating soft-tissue cancers of the extremities.

-Our orthopaedic oncologists are part of Augusta University Cancer Center, the region’s only comprehensive cancer center, offering state-of-the-art treatments.
+Our orthopaedic oncologists are part of Augusta University The Georgia Cancer Center, the region’s only comprehensive The Georgia Cancer Center, offering state-of-the-art treatments.
 What sets us apart?
 A focus on multidisciplinary cancer care, which brings together a team of cancer specialists to develop an individualized plan of care that is right for you and your family.